Kornweiss-Medical-LLC/KMLLC/docs/august_hcq_update.md

 3. Azithromycin
 4. HCQ+Azithromycin

 They found a huge mortality benefit in the groups who received HCQ.
-For the most stark comparison, the HCQ group had a 13.5% mortality rate (162/1202) vs. the neither medication group which had a mortality rate of 26.4% (108/409).
+For the most stark comparison, the HCQ group had a 13.5% mortality rate (162/1202) vs. the "neither medication" group which had a mortality rate of 26.4% (108/409).
 The other two groups followed the same trend, but had a less impressive difference.
-See the table here:
+See the table here - mortality numbers are in the first row under the header of the table:

 ![](images/hf_table.png)